jacopobellosi/StudyMate---ASE-project/voice-transcription/readme.md

 For automating endpoint tests, pytest was used and tests can be found on `./tests/test_endpoints.py` **To run the tests:**
 - If server is running locally: `cd` to `tests` directory, then run `pytest -v`
-- If running a docker image: `docker run --rm character-recognition bash -c "poetry run pytest tests"`
+- If running a docker image: `docker run --rm voice-transcription bash -c "poetry run pytest tests"`

 Also, `Postman` is used as follows: